Trump mum on Twitter after outcry over Charlottesville statement

 "Luther Strange of the Great State of Alabama has my endorsement.
 He is strong on Border & Wall, the military, tax cuts & law enforcement."

-And then, as he regularly does, Trump slammed Democrats on Capitol Hill, blaming them for "some of the worst trade deals in world history."
+Then, as he regularly does, Trump slammed Democrats on Capitol Hill, blaming them for "some of the worst trade deals in world history."

 "The Obstructionist Democrats have given us (or not fixed) some of the worst trade deals in World History.
 I am changing that fast!"